eloyperdomo/custom_mnist_digit_classifier/README.md

 ## Loss Function and Metric
 As a loss function I use **Cross Entropy**.
 It consists of log_softmax + negative log likelihood.

-As a metric, because this is a classification task, I use **Accuracy** which seems to me as the most interpretable one.
+As a metric, because this is a classification task, I use **Accuracy** which seems to me as the most interpretable.

 ## Model